FREQUENTLY ASKED QUESTIONS

-People see psychologists for a broad range of reasons, from wanting to learn stress management and communication skills, to dealing with chronic mental health conditions such as Major Depressive Disorder and Eating Disorders.
+People see psychologists for a broad range of reasons, from wanting to learn stress management and communication skills, to dealing with chronic mental health conditions such as Major Depressive Disorder and Post-traumatic Stress Disorder.

 WHAT TYPES OF PROBLEMS DO YOU HELP PEOPLE WITH?

 At Catherine Bushnell Psychology we enjoy helping clients learn to manage a variety of mental health problems, including:

 · Anxiety disorders (including Generalised Anxiety, Panic Disorder, Social Phobia, Specific Phobias)

 · Adjustment Disorders (changes in life situations – e.g., job loss, divorces/separation, retirement, birth of children)